kiedtl/roguelike/doc/vaults.md

 - Other undead monsters may occasionally occur.
 Bloats, skeletons, skeletal warriors (blademasters/axemasters), calcite spires, etc.
 - Possibility of an Ancient Mage.

+## Taverns

+Wooden rooms.
+Themed as a bar.

+- Probably the least dangerous of all the treasure vault types.
+- All the monsters have the `Drunk` status, causing their movement to be erratic.
+- Tables, chairs, a bartender, etc.